 THE KIND OF DOG I AM

 I am not dreaming.
 This is real life.
-I blink a few times and consider actually pinching myself, just to make sure I am not actually dreaming.
+I blink my eyes a few times.
+I consider literally pinching myself, just to make sure I am not actually dreaming.
 But I can't pinch myself because I have no hands.
 Instead of two hands I have four paws.
 Suddenly I understand that I am now a dog.

 The road I am on is littered with garbage.
-With my long, fanged mouth I take up a parcel and follow my master as she continues down the street, buried in her phone.
-It is autumn, morning: cold and wet and bright.
-I wonder what kind of dog I am but I cannot move my head in such a way to look at myself in the glass doorways we rush by.
+With my newly long, fanged mouth I take up a parcel and follow my master as she continues quickly down the street, buried in her phone.
+It is autumn, morning, cold and wet and bright.
+I wonder what kind of dog I am but I cannot move my head in such a way as to fully examine myself in the glass doorways, while continuing to rush ahead after her.
 I hope I am a big dog.
 I hope I have rich, luscious fur and an extremely long tail.
-And that, if say, a tall and attractive man were to turn the corner with the wrong look in his eye, I would be able to jump forth and bite his neck until he is dead.
-And I hope that when we got home she would take me in her arms and stroke my fur and tell me what a good dog I am and that we will be together forever and never be dead.
+And I hope that, if say, a tall and attractive man were to turn the corner with the wrong look in his eye, I would be able to jump forth and bite his neck until he is dead.
+I hope that when we got home she would take me in her arms and stroke my fur and tell me what a good dog I am and that we will be together forever and never be dead.

 We stop at the intersection and these thoughts drift away.
-I glance upwards.
+With my deep, dog eyes I dare to glance upwards towards her beautiful face.
 From around her phone, she notices me.
 What is that?
 Garbage?
-I loosen my jaws and let it fall to the ground.
-She kicks at it a little with the tall black leather boot, pulled tight, shining in the morning sun.
+I unlock my jaw and let the parcel fall to the ground.
+She kicks it away with her tall leather boot, pulled tight, the blackness shining in the morning sun.

-As we wait for the street light to change I notice my reflection in a storefront window across the street.
-I squint my eyes so I can try to see the kind of dog I am.
+As we wait for the street light to change I can just notice my reflection in a window across the street.
+I turn my head up and squint my eyes so I can try to see the kind of dog I am.